 Credit du Maroc (CdM) is a Casablanca-based bank established in 1929 as the Moroccan branch of Credit Lyonnais.
 Credit Lyonnais was renamed Credit Lyonnais Maroc in 1963, then Credit du Maroc in 1966.
-CdM is the fifth-largest bank in Morocco, with total assets of \$6.2 billion as of December 2019.
-As of December 2019, CdM has around 5% market share in terms of loans and around 4.5% in terms of deposits in Morocco.
+CdM is the fifth-largest bank in Morocco, with total assets of \$5.9 billion as of June 2020.
+As of June 2020, CdM had market shares of around 4% in terms of loans and around 4.5% in terms of deposits in Morocco.

-CdM operates within two main business segments: Banque Maroc et Banque Offshore (98% of the operating income in 2019) and Societe de financement specialises (2%).
-As of December 2019, Credit Agricole was the bank's largest shareholder with a 78.7% majority stake.
+CdM operates within two main business segments: Banque Maroc et Banque Offshore (98% of the operating income in the first half of 2020) and Societe de financement specialises (2%).
+As of June 2020, Credit Agricole was the bank's largest shareholder with a 78.7% majority stake.
 Other shareholders include Wafa Assurance (10.7%).

-For assessing CdM's operating environment, we use Morocco's Moderate- Macro Profile, given that the bank operates exclusively in Morocco (see scorecard on page 8).
+For assessing CdM's operating environment, we use Morocco's Moderate- Macro Profile, given that the bank operates exclusively in Morocco (see Exhibit 3).